-- (1) Qualified Defense Contractors: (ETYBFA June 30, 1993) - ∃ Amortization of one-half the federal time period of capital investment in solely private commercial activity. - ∃ A declining five-year nonrefundable income tax credit for net defense employment increases or net private commercial employment increases, but not both. - \exists A nonrefundable income tax credit of up to 40% of the portion of property taxes paid during the taxable year.

-(2) Military Reuse Zone:

-- \exists A progressive five-year nonrefundable income tax credit for net aviation-related manufacturing employment gains for business located in a military reuse zone.
-(ETYBFA June 30, 1993) - ∃ A Class 8 commercial and industrial property established for property located in a military reuse zone and for aviation-related manufacturing.
+- (1) Qualified Defense Contractors: (Effective to Taxable Years Beginning From and After June 30, 1993) - Amortization of one-half the federal time period of capital investment in solely private commercial activity. - A declining five-year nonrefundable income tax credit for net defense employment increases or net private commercial employment increases, but not both. - A nonrefundable income tax credit of up to 40% of the portion of property taxes paid during the taxable year. - (2) Military Reuse Zone: - A progressive five-year nonrefundable income tax credit for net aviation-related manufacturing employment gains for business located in a military reuse zone.
+(Effective to Taxable Years Beginning From and After June 30, 1993) - A Class 8 commercial and industrial property established for property located in a military reuse zone and for aviation-related manufacturing.
 The assessment ratio will be 5% of full cash value.
-This is effective beginning in tax year 1993. - ∃ A Transaction Privilege Tax exemption for military reuse zone construction contracts entered into within five 5 years of the zone's establishment with an aviation or aerospace company.
-(E September 30, 1992)
+This is effective beginning in tax year 1993. - A Transaction Privilege Tax exemption for military reuse zone construction contracts entered into within five years of the zone's establishment with an aviation or aerospace company.
+(Effective September 30, 1992)

 Laws 1992, Chapter 344 provided that the personal property of persons who own at least \$200 of real property and who refused or fails to state the parcel number of the real property shall be listed and valued as unsecured by the County Assessor.
-(E - September 30, 1992)
+(Effective September 30, 1992)

 Laws 1992, Chapter 347 established that sewer and wastewater properties be valued as centrally assessed property by the Department of Revenue.
-(E - July 13, 1992)
+(Effective July 13, 1992)

 Laws 1992, Chapter 348 deleted the requirement for a person to exhaust the administrative appeals process before appealing a property valuation or classification to the Superior Court.
 However, an appeal to the Superior Court must be filed within 60 days of the mailing of the most recent administrative decision, but not later than November 1st of each year.
-(E - July 13, 1992)
+(Effective July 13, 1992)

-Law 1992, Chapter 350 established commercial and non-commercial historic property classifications as follows (E - September 30, 1992):
+Law 1992, Chapter 350 established commercial and non-commercial historic property classifications as follows (Effective September 30, 1992):